astrojohannes/sqm/sqm_finder/README.md

 **SQM Finder**

-This little script shall help to find your Sky Quality Meter (SQM) on the network.
+This little python script shall help to find your Sky Quality Meter (SQM) on the network.

 _How it works_